Ashmi11/Web-application-using-NodeJs-CSS-and-MySQL/README.md

 1) Prerequisites for installing the system :- To be able to use the code all of the following should be on installed on the computer:

                                       a) node.js - This is used as the backend language.
-It also comes with npm which can futher be used to installl other modules.                                              (link to download :https://nodejs.org/en/).
+It also comes with npm which can futher be used to installl other modules.(link to download :https://nodejs.org/en/).

-                                      b) Visual studio code- this is the editing software used where all the code will be added. (link to download:                                                             https://code.visualstudio.com/).
+                                      b) Visual studio code- this is the editing software used where all the code will be added.
+                                      (link to download:https://code.visualstudio.com/).
 To be able to code the following is to be installed ( you can do so in the terminal using the following code) :
                                              1) To check if you have node js already installed type: "node -v".
 If any version number like                                                                               "v16.14.2" is returned then it means it is installed and you can move on.
                                                To get the package.json file type: "mpm init" in the terminal.

-                                             3)Few other dependencies to be installed :
+                                             2)Few other dependencies to be installed :
                                                   * nodemon : npm install  -g nodemon
                                                   * express: npm install express --save.
                                                   * hbs :  npm install hbs